Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

+if $\lambda$, $\rho_a$, $\rho_b$, and $\rho_c$ are all positive.
+However, we have found that the stability region of this fixed point must follow the corresponding inequalities,

-It is apparent that this region differs from the existence region by the additional third inequality.
+It is apparent that the stability region differs from the existence region by the additional third inequality.
 To be more specific, this stability region is depicted in Fig. \ref{fig:Vec2yzStRegion} as the blue region, which is of course a part of the orange region shown in Fig. \ref{fig:Vec2yzExRegion}.
-Here, we notice that the surface $\lambda^2+2\lambda\rho_a-4\left[1+\rho_b^2+\rho_c^2-\rho_a(\rho_b+\rho_c)\right]=0$ is also one of the surfaces that bound the stability region of the fixed point type III in Fig.\ref{fig:Vec3StRegion}.
-Interestingly, we see that the stability region of the fixed point type $\text{II}_{bc}$ is a thin layer surrounding the plane $\rho_b=\rho_c$, but the surface $\lambda^2+2\lambda\rho_a-4\left[1+\rho_b^2+\rho_c^2-\rho_a(\rho_b+\rho_c)\right]=0$ prevents $\rho_a$ from getting too close to $\rho_b$ and $\rho_c$.
+Here, we notice that the surface $-4+\lambda^2+2\lambda\rho_a-4\left(\Sigma_{\rho^2}-\rho_a\Sigma_\rho\right)=0$ is also one of the surfaces that bound the stability region of the fixed point type III in Fig. \ref{fig:Vec3StRegion}.
+Interestingly, we see that the stability region of the fixed point type $\text{II}_{bc}$ is a thin layer surrounding the plane $\rho_b=\rho_c$, but the surface $-4+\lambda^2+2\lambda\rho_a-4\left(\Sigma_{\rho^2}-\rho_a\Sigma_\rho\right)=0$ prevents $\rho_a$ from getting too close to $\rho_b$ and $\rho_c$.
 Qualitatively speaking, therefore, $\rho_b$ and $\rho_c$ have to be sufficiently close to each other and significantly larger than $\rho_a$ in order to make the fixed point $\text{II}_{bc}$ stable.
-Moreover, the stability region terminates at the thick black line with $\rho_b=\rho_c=(4-\lambda^2)/(2\lambda)$ (note that it is identical with to the thick black line in Fig.\ref{fig:Vec0StRegion}), which means that $\rho_b$ and $\rho_c$ also have to be sufficiently large.
-Similar arguments are applied for the fixed points type $\text{II}_{ac}$ and $\text{II}_{ab}$ of which the stability regions are depicted in Figs. \ref{fig:Vec2xzStRegion} and \ref{fig:Vec2xyStRegion}, respectively.
-It turns out that the stability region of the fixed point type $\text{II}_{ac}$ obeys the corresponding inequalities,
+Moreover, the stability region terminates at the thick black line with $\rho_b=\rho_c=(4-\lambda^2)/(2\lambda)$ (note that it is identical to the thick black line in Fig. \ref{fig:Vec0StRegion}), which means that $\rho_b$ and $\rho_c$ have to be sufficiently large.
+Similar arguments apply to the fixed points type $\text{II}_{ac}$ and $\text{II}_{ab}$.
+The stability regions of the fixed points type $\text{II}_{ac}$ and $\text{II}_{ab}$, depicted in Figs. \ref{fig:Vec2xzStRegion} and \ref{fig:Vec2xyStRegion}, are obtained by exchanging $a\leftrightarrow b$ and $a\leftrightarrow c$ in \eqref{fixed point type IIbc st cond}, respectively.